 But I understand that not everyone's schedule will allow for this.

-However do try to find a time every day that you can dedicate to going for a walk.
+However, do try to find a time every day that you can dedicate to going for a walk.

 As you'll be more likely to keep it up if it becomes a regular habit that you do at a certain time.

-If so that's perfect as you can keep each other company and motivate each other.
+Because this will mean you can keep each other company and motivate each other.

 And your walks together will become something you look forward to.

 But if you can't find anyone don't worry as there are many walking groups around that you can join.

 And these groups are great as you get to meet new people which is good for your mood while also getting your exercise in.